Homotopical inverse diagrams in categories with attributes: Inverse diagrams and Reedy types

 \subsection{Inverse categories and weak Reedy types}

 \begin{definition} Let $\I$ be a category.
-The \defemph{precedence} ordering $\prec$ on $\ob \I$ is defined by taking $i \prec j$ just if there exists some non-identity arrow $\alpha : i \to j$.
+The \defemph{precedence} ordering $<$ on $\ob \I$ is defined by taking $i < j$ just if there exists some non-identity arrow $\alpha \colon j \to i$.

-An \defemph{inverse category} $\I$ is a category in which the precedence ordering is well-founded, and each object has finitely many predecessors. \footnote{The finitness condition is sometimes omitted in this definition.
-In that case, it should instead be added in Definition~\ref{def:ordering} (\emph{ordered} inverse categories) and assumed in Proposition~\ref{prop:orderable}.}
+An \defemph{inverse category} $\I$ is a category in which the precedence ordering is well-founded, and each object has finitely many predecessors. \footnote{The finiteness condition is sometimes omitted in this definition.
+In that case, it should instead be added in Definition~\ref{def:ordering} (\emph{ordered} inverse categories) and assumed in Propositions~\ref{prop:orderable} and~\ref{prop:weak-reedy-comp-cat}.}

 For $i \in \I$, we write $\yon{i} \in \copsh{\I}$ for the Yoneda co-presheaf $\I(i,-)$, and $\bdry{i} \subseteq \yon{i}$ for the sub-co-presheaf of non-identity maps out of $i$. \end{definition}

 \begin{example} A useful running example throughout this paper is the “walking span”: the posetal inverse category $(0 \from 01 \to 1)$, which we denote $\SpanCat$. \end{example}